RobertScovell/PPToolsForSTEPS/README.md

 /filterDisplayDTCWT
 ==================
 This folder contains a Python3 script to display the real, imaginary and absolute values of the two-dimensional complex-oriented DTCWT filters, for each orientation, at a given level of decomposition (level 5 used by default).
-The script requires no commend-line arguments.
+The script requires no command-line arguments.

 /imageAnalysisDTCWT
 ==================